Study of Higgs boson pair production in the $HH \rightarrow b \overline{b} \gamma \gamma$ final state with 308 fb$^{-1}$ of data collected at $\sqrt{s} =$ 13 TeV and 13.6 TeV by the ATLAS experiment: Systematic uncertainties

 The uncertainty in the full Run-2 integrated luminosity amounts to 0.83\%~\cite{DAPR-2021-01}.
 The uncertainty in the Run-3 luminosity is estimated to be 4\% and is uncorrelated with that of \RunTwo.

 The uncertainty in the efficiency of the di-photon trigger in \RunTwo and the 2022 dataset is estimated by using radiative $Z$ boson decays and events from the pre-scaled lower threshold trigger~\cite{TRIG-2018-05}, while for 2023 and 2024 the same trigger correction factors as in 2022 are employed, based on a study of the trigger efficiencies in data and simulation over the different years of the Run-3 data-taking.
 In \RunTwo, the photon identification and isolation uncertainties are determined using control samples of prompt photons from photon+jet production, radiative $Z \rightarrow \ell\ell\gamma$ decays, and electrons from $Z \rightarrow ee$ decays.
 In the latter case, electrons are used as a proxy for photons due to their similar calorimeter signatures~\cite{EGAM-2018-01}.
-The uncertainties in the photon energy scale and resolution in \RunTwo are determined from control samples of electrons from $Z$ boson and of photons from radiative $Z$ boson decays \cite{EGAM-2018-01}.
+The uncertainties in the photon energy scale and resolution in \RunTwo are determined from control samples of electrons from $Z$ boson decays and of photons from radiative $Z$ boson decays \cite{EGAM-2018-01}.
 The corresponding uncertainties for \RunThr, in particular for the photon energy scale and resolution, are extrapolated from \RunTwo~\cite{HIGG-2022-12}.

 The photon energy scale and resolution uncertainties affecting the peak and the width, respectively, of the signal and single Higgs boson background are estimated with both the SM ggF and VBF $HH$ samples.
 The peak position has an uncertainty of less than 0.7\% in all categories, while the uncertainty in the width is less than 21\%.
-The photon energy scale and resolution effects on the yields are correlated with those on the shape.
+The photon energy scale and resolution effects on the yields are controlled by the same nuisance parameters as those on the \myy shape.
 The systematic uncertainties affecting the yields of processes with at least one Higgs boson are estimated separately for the ggF and VBF $HH$ signals and the single Higgs boson production.
 For ggF and VBF $HH$ production, experimental systematic uncertainties are estimated with the SM samples and applied to all $HH$ configurations.

 The uncertainties in the jet energy scale and resolution are estimated by using control samples in which jets recoil against well-calibrated reference objects, such as a photon or a $Z$ boson, or other already calibrated jets~\cite{JETM-2018-05}.
 An additional uncertainty is introduced in the simulation to account for variations in response among \bjets, light-quark jets, and gluon jets.
 The flavour tagging uncertainties include those arising from the efficiencies and misidentification rates.
 They are estimated in \ttbar events for $b$- and $c$-jets, and in $Z$+jets events for light-quark and gluon jets~\cite{FTAG-2019-07,FTAG-2020-08,FTAG-2019-02}.